 The discussions are free and open to the public.
 Participants will need to read each month’s selection prior to the discussion.
 Refreshments and coffee will be provided.

-Books will not be supplied, but one copy of each is available in the Scott Horticultural Library for check-out and members of the Scott Arboretum enjoy lending privileges.
-Register online or call 610-328-8025.
+Books will not be supplied, but one copy of each is available in the Scott Horticultural Library for check-out and members of the Scott Arboretum enjoy lending priviledges.
+Call 610-328-8025 to register.

-Upcoming Meetings: Wednesdays from 5:30 to 6:30 pm in Scott Horticulture Library
+Upcoming Meetings: Wednesdays from 5:30 to 6:30 pm in Scott Horticultural Library